 The American League's war with the established National League continued at a fever pitch that year, with players jumping from one league to the other and, in some cases, back again.
 The American League was looking more and more like a winner in the war (the AL would outdraw the NL by more than 30% in 1902).
 With salary inflation driving down owners' profits in both leagues, the conflict came to an end at a January 1903 peace conference.

 The main sticking points were the assignment of disputed players, those who had contracts with two clubs.
-In the intense negotiations, superstar Ed Delahanty was awarded to his 1902 team, Washington, and not to the New York Giants, who had recently signed him.
+In the intense negotiations, superstar Ed Delahanty was awarded to his 1902 team, the Washington Senators, and not to the New York Giants, who had recently signed him.
 As part of the balancing act, Robert Hedges was asked to release Mathewson back to the Giants, to placate New York owner John Brush.
 When Hedges died almost three decades later, Sid Keener (sports editor of the merged Star-Times) recognized the vital yet overlooked role the owner of the Browns had played.
 "Hedges was the one who held the key to the famous peace treaty of 1903."
 (April 25, 1932)